-Treasury says some state tax cuts OK under Biden relief act
+Treasury says state tax cuts OK if separated from virus aid

 “We should not let federal restrictions weigh in on that direction we’re going as a state,” Hutchinson said.

 The nonprofit Tax Foundation said in an analysis last week that state tax cuts financed by natural growth in state revenue or new tax hikes likely are fine under the federal law.
-But it said questions could arise if states use the federal aid to pay public health workers, freeing existing state revenue and contributing to a surplus that helps finance a tax cut.
+But it said questions could arise if states use the aid to pay public health workers, freeing existing state revenue and contributing to a surplus that helps finance a tax cut.

+Yost said he sued because “the federal government should be encouraging states to innovate and grow business, not holding vital relief funding hostage to its preferred pro-tax policies.”

 Legislatures in numerous states are considering tax cuts this year.